 - Outcome: Functional independence at long-term follow up, with safety outcomes of spontaneous intracerebral hemorrhage and death.

 Authors’ Conclusions: Thrombolytic therapy given up to six hours after stroke reduces the proportion of dead or dependent people.
 Those treated within the first three hours derive substantially more benefit than with later treatment.
 This overall benefit was apparent despite an increase in symptomatic intracranial haemorrhage, deaths at seven to 10 days, and deaths at final follow-up (except for trials testing rt-PA, which had no effect on death at final follow-up).

 Quality Checklist for Systematic Reviews:

 - The primary studies were of high methodological quality.
-Uncertain.
+Unsure

 - The assessments of studies were reproducible.
-Disagree.
+No

 - There was low statistical heterogeneity for the primary outcome.
-Disagree.
+No

 Key Results: In evaluating 27 trials, the authors perform 39 analyses, some with multiple sub-analyses.
 They also tend to focus primarily on those involving rt-PA, or alteplase, as the approved and guideline-recommended therapy.

 - Thrombolytic therapy, up to six hours, dead or dependent – 23 trials, 9,318 participants

 - 2679/4891 (54.7%) allocated thrombolysis vs. 2608/4427 (58.9%) allocated control